What is a trade mark examination report?

 Is an examination report the same as a rejection?

-No. An examination report means the examiner has raised objections, but it doesn't mean your application has been rejected.
+No. An examination report means the examiner has raised objections, but it does not mean your application has been rejected.
 You have the opportunity to respond and overcome the objections.
 Your application will only be refused if the objections are not addressed within the required timeframe.

 How long do I have to respond to an examination report?